Beyond almost Fuchsian space: Introduction

 \subsection{Main results}

-We will address Question ~\ref{qua3} first.
-It has been an open question since [Theorem 3.3, \cite{Uhl83}] whether $M$ must be {\qf} if $M\in \Mcal$ admits a closed incompressible {\ms} $\Sigma$ such that $|\lambda(\Sigma)|\le 1$ and $\lambda_0 = 1$.
+It has been an open question ([Theorem 3.3, \cite{Uhl83}]) whether $M$ must be quasi-Fuchsian if $M\in \Mcal$ admits a closed incompressible {\ms} $\Sigma$ such that $|\lambda(\Sigma)|\le 1$ and $\lambda_0 = 1$.
 A partial answer was given in (\cite{San17}) where the author showed there are no doubly degenerate limits of {\af} groups.
 Our first result is the following more general statement: